valkey-io/valkey-rfc/README.md

 The Valkey RFC format is not a strict format, but it should include details about various aspects of the engine, unless they are unnecessary for the proposal you are submitting.
-Here's the [reference RFC template](REFERENCE.md) to get started.
+Here's the [RFC template](TEMPLATE.md) to get started.